This post may contain affiliate links. Please see my disclosure policy for details.

 Enjoy a pint at The Bridge End Inn

-Update: Unfortunately, in February 2020, the Bridge End Inn was severely flooded during a storm.
-It’s currently undergoing renovations and is due to reopen in 2021 (fingers crossed!)
+Update: Unfortunately, the Bridge End Inn was severely flooded during a storm last year.
+It’s currently undergoing renovations!

 If you fancy a bit of lunch or a pint opposite the bridge, then I would look no further than The Bridge End Inn.
 The building has been here since the first bridge in the 16th-century.